Unity-Technologies/usd-unity-sdk/README.md

 ## Limitations

 * Apple Silicon architectures are not currently supported by this package.
 To use this package on M1 devices, you must use an x64 install of the Unity Editor.
+* The USD plugin bundles are not currently code signed, so will need to be manually signed or removed from standalone player builds.

 ## Samples